 In February 2000, Trudeau, working with Dotcomix, launched Duke2000, a presidential campaign and website featuring a real-time 3-D streaming-animation character.
 Nearly 30 campaign videos were created for the site, and Ambassador Duke was interviewed live by satellite on "Larry King Live," "Today," "The Charlie Rose Show" and 60 other local TV news programs.

 In 2013 he created, produced and wrote “Alpha House,” a political sitcom about four Republican senators sharing a house in Washington, D.C.
-The first streaming-only production of Amazon Studios, it stars John Goodman, Mark Consuelos, Clark Johnson, Matt Malloy, Wanda Sykes and Cynthia Nixon.
-The show was recently picked up for a second season.
+The first streaming-only production of Amazon Studios, it starred John Goodman, Mark Consuelos, Clark Johnson, Matt Malloy, Wanda Sykes and Cynthia Nixon.

 Trudeau has contributed articles to publications such as Harper's, Rolling Stone, The New Republic, The New Yorker, New York, and The Washington Post.
 For five years he was an occasional columnist for The New York Times op-ed page, and was later a contributing essayist for Time Magazine.
 He has received honorary degrees from Yale, Colgate, Williams, Duke and 27 other universities and colleges, and has been inducted as a Fellow of the American Academy of Arts and Sciences.